 - “We acknowledge [staff name] in the University of Mississippi Microscopy and Imaging Center for training and advice on [how we helped you]”.

 Education and Outreach

-- The SEM Core supports education and training of students at various levels.
+- The SEM Core supports the education and training of students at various levels.
 The advanced SEM is incorporated into many undergraduate and graduate courses.
-Theory and/or hands-on practical sessions for student groups (limit of 4 students per session) are available.
+Demonstrations of SEM operation and imaging for student groups are available (limit of 4 students per session).

-- The Core supports STEM education and encourages participation from various K-12 schools and community colleges.
+- The Core supports STEM education and encourages participation from K-12 schools and community colleges.
 The Core collaborates with the students and teachers from the schools and colleges in the region and provides them access to the state-of-the-art instrument.
-This enables young students – the future scientists – to gain early access to modern instruments and develop interest in STEM fields.
+This opportunity enables young students – the future scientists – to gain early access to modern instruments and develop an interest in STEM fields.
 Contact us to discuss collaborative projects/education opportunities for students.

-- The Core staff host a number of science tours to the SEM facility and provide demonstration on various aspects of the instrument to interested users, including K-12 students, teachers, college students, and faculties.
-Please contact us for additional information or to schedule a tour.
+- The Core staff host science tours to the SEM facility and provide demonstrations on various aspects of the instrument to interested users, including K-12 students, teachers, college students, and faculty.
+Contact us for additional information or to schedule a tour.